emilyqi01/Birds_locates_shiny_app/README.md

 ```R
 R -e "shiny::runApp()"
 ```
-You can also directly view the app through [link](https://emilyqi.shinyapps.io/Forest-bird-observation/).
+You can also directly view the app through [shiny app link](https://emilyqi.shinyapps.io/Forest-bird-observation/).

 ## Tabs and contents included in the app
-- **Overall Taxon Distribution**: Discover the entire dataset we use
+- **Overall Taxon Distribution**: Discover the distribution of entire dataset we use.
 - **Interactive Maps**: View bird observations on a dynamic map and use the filter button to explore further.
 - **Analysis on elevation and distribution of taxon for multiple years**: Find this information in the 'View the Map' section under 'Taxon Distribution Across Multiple Years.'
 By exploring the 'Elevation Analysis' section, you can gain insights and make predictions about future trends.
 - **More interests on birds**: Explore the 'Discovering' section to uncover the intriguing origins of our dataset, which hails from an experimental forest.